ajosephmass/spendoptimo-agent/README.md

 - **Analyzes** your AWS infrastructure using company policies, AWS Compute Optimizer, and cost trends
 - **Converses** with you in natural language about optimization opportunities
-- **Executes** approved recommendations autonomously across EC2, RDS, S3, Lambda, and EBS
+- **Executes** approved recommendations autonomously across AWS Services
 - **Verifies** every change it makes, ensuring safety and compliance

 **The magic?** Two specialized AI agents working in tandem—one for intelligence, one for execution.